If you are just getting started with nootropic supplements, the choices can seem overwhelming. And even confusing at times.

 Major depression, bipolar disorder and schizophrenia are now being recognized as having mitochondrial dysfunction in common.
 With higher oxidative stress levels.[xvii]

 Studies show that 1,200 mg per day of CoQ10 in bipolar adults experienced a significant reduction in depression.[xviii]
+Note that this is a very high dose of CoQ10 and not recommended unless done under your doctor’s supervision.
+The standard recommended dose for CoQ10 is 200 – 400 mg per day.

 - Ginkgo Biloba – is a tree native to China that has been used for thousands of years to boost mental alertness, improve cerebral circulation and improve overall brain function.